-Make your own image transfer candles with any image or photo you like.
+Make your own DIY image transfer candles with any photo or image that you like.
 Use this super easy image transfer method to make your own custom photo candles.

 Years ago, back when my blog photography skills were shameful, I saw these music pillar candles in Pottery Barn.
 In typical fashion, I told myself, “I could totally make that.”
 So I did.